Who says you have to spend money to get more traffic?

 Just add a list of URLs, and within seconds, you’ll have a list of your page authority per URL.
 You can also do the same for domains and upload dozens of domains at once.

 SEO has changed.
-You no longer can do just a few things and expect your site to rank well.
+You can no longer just do a few things and expect your site to rank well.
 You have to do everything if you expect to beat your competition.

 And when I mean everything, that includes technical SEO.